maxjcohen/transformer/README.md

 ## Adaptations for time series
 In order to perform well on time series, a few adjustements had to de made:
-- Replaced embedding layer for a generic linear layer ;
+- The embedding layer is replaced by a generic linear layer ;
-- Replaced positional encoding with a "regular" version, to better match the input sequence day/night patterns.
+- Original positional encoding are removed.
+A "regular" version, better matching the input sequence day/night patterns, can be used instead ;
+- Decreasing weights are added to the attention map to increase attention on short term patterns.

 ## Installation
 All required packages can be found in `requirements.txt`, and expect to be run with `python3.7`.
 Note that you may have to install pytorch manually if you are not using pip with a Debian distribution : head on to [PyTorch installation page](https://pytorch.org/get-started/locally/).
 Here are a few lines to get started with pip and virtualenv: